SoftUni-Internal/interactive-content/EN/09-Thymeleaf-and-Validation​/03-Validations.md

 [slide hideTitle]
 # Custom Annotations

-You can also implement custom validation annotations Sometimes it is necessary due to complex validation functionality
+We can also implement custom validation annotations, it is necessary due to complex validation functionality.

+One case where custom validation annotation is useful is when a user tries to register with the same credentials as an existing user in the database.

+Another example of custom validation annotation is to check if an input data is valid or not:

 ```java
 // PresentOrFuture.java